 How is Life at Harvard in the Beginning

 If you come from a 9-5 work life like I did, one of the most difficult things to get back to is the unstructured lifestyle of a student.
-My first few days were spent in a haze.
+I spent my first few days in a haze.

 Once you begin to learn the names of your next-door neighbors, get used to the overwhelming chaos that is student orientation and start remembering the faces of your professors and staff at your school, things start getting much easier.
 It hardly takes any time to learn that the Harvard student life is a great life – there are things to do for every type of student.

 A Day in the Life of a Harvard Student